hackbinghamton/PythonWorkshop/Intro/README.md

 # Introductory Python

-*Note:* All code blocks must be run on jupyter notebook for the exercises to run properly.
-Clicking on one of the links below will take you to a copy of the jupyter notebook.
+*Note:* All code blocks must be run on Colab (the website we host the sections on) for the exercises to run properly.

 In this section, you'll cover: